CobaltFusion/DebugViewPP/README.md

 -- Notice:

 * I'm looking for maintainers, so if you would like to join me in bugfixing or adding features, please let me know.
-* 2022 update: I'm going to re-vamp the project structure soon, updating libraries and visual studio version, fix the CI builds and do some bugfixes, be on the lookout for updates.
+* 2022 update: The project was migrated to VS2022 and boost 1.80, WindowsXP (32 bit) support was removed.

 * nuget.exe can be downloaded from https://www.nuget.org/downloads